ChromatixAU/gitlab-network-graph/README.md

     git network

+_This tool has been tested in Git Bash on Windows 10, with node.js v7.0.0, npm 3.10.8, and perl v5.22.1.
+Your mileage may vary._

 ## TODO

-* Tweak the parent 'space' detection to match how GitLab does it.
+* Tweak the parent 'space' detection to match how GitLab does it - we're not quite there yet.
-* See all branches....?
+* See all the branches....?
 * Support tooltips like GitLab does.
-* Support scrolling down the page.
+* Support scrolling down the page so you can actually see the whole history!
 * Fix the slight horizontal scroll.
-* Work out if it's possible to automatically open the network graph in Chrome (see bottom of network.sh).
+* Maybe add some other styling to the page, like removing the margin and adding a small header/footer with a link to this repo.
+* Look at the possibility of making a hosted version of this that uses the GitHub API to pull commit lists from there, for _any_ repository.

 ## Contributing